Kamehameha Schools Children’s Chorus trip to Aotearoa. March 21-29, 2017.

 I pack a collapsible daysack inside of my backpack.
 I always have an umbrella with me.
 I hate rain.
 I use a Moleskine notebook for journaling.
 Toilet paper is an absolute must.
 I will also bring a Santa Clause hat for my next Christmas card.

 • My toiletries kit has a hook for hanging.
-Sometimes you don’t have counter space.
+Sometimes there’s no counter space.
+(Sometimes there’s no counter.)

 • I print a copy of my passport for my bag, and I email it to myself.